DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 # Prerequisites

-* machine that will be running it should have set static IP
+* the machine that will be running it should have set static IP

 # Files and directory structure